Who We Are

-- Video recording caregiver-child interactions to provide insight into real-life situations.
+- Video recording of caregiver-child interactions to provide insight into real-life situations.

-- Giving positive feedback that builds caregivers’ confidence and competence in their parenting.
+- How to give positive feedback that builds caregivers’ confidence and competence in their parenting.

-- Focusing on the deeper emotional feelings and needs underlying caregivers and children’s distress and behaviors.
+- How to focus on the deeper emotional feelings and needs that underlie caregiver’s and children’s distress and behaviors.

-- Promoting a wondering stance in parents and caregivers through reflection and mindfulness.
+- How to promote a wondering stance in parents and caregivers through reflection and mindfulness.